keboola/gmail-extractor/UI.md

 # Configuring Gmail Extractor in Keboola Connection

-After adding of new extractor and authorizing it to access your account there's a place for
+After adding new extractor and authorizing it to access your account there's a place for
 configuration:

 Sample: